Dine at Lima’s best restaurants, search for wildlife in the Amazon and witness the majesty of Machu Picchu

 Day 06 Mountain bike to Incan ruins

 There are few better ways to see Peru’s famous Sacred Valley than on a mountain bike.
-We’ll get you kitted out before whizzing along to the archeological site of Moray, famous for its architectural platforms and terraces, built by the Incas for agricultural research.
+We’ll get you kitted out before whizzing along to the archeological site of Moray, renowned for its architectural platforms and terraces, built by the Incas for agricultural research.
 You’ll walk down into the belly of the ruins and learn the history of this important site, before peddling onto the salt mines of Maras, where thousands of salt pans spill out across the hillside.
 On your descent back, you’ll stop at the pre-Incan ruins of Pichingoto, a collection of tiny stone houses forged into the cliff face, before crossing the Urubamba River and meeting your driver, who will deliver you safely back to Inkaterra for dinner.

-Day 07 Climb Machu Picchu
+Day 07 Witness Machu Picchu

-Day 08 Cocoa in Cusco
+Day 08 Exploring Cusco

 Day 09 Farewell Peru

-Your Flash Pack adventure ends today with a final breakfast at Abittare before your group catches their transfers to the airport or next destination.
+Your Flash Pack adventure ends today with a final breakfast before your group catches their transfers to the airport or next destination.
 Speaking of which, if you want your Peru trip to continue, we can give you tips on where and how to extend your time in this dazzling country – just ask.
 Until next time, buen viaje!